-If he is a friend then we are obligated to give the right advise and support him into being a positive person.
+If he is a friend then we are obligated to give the right advice and support him into being a positive person.

 If he is a colleague then take him for lunch or a drink and talk to him about the situation and tell him you are there to help him out.

-But If he is an acquaintance then why bother just stay out of him. ~Arthur Ramesh
+But If he is an acquaintance, then why bother? ~Arthur Ramesh